ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The model proposed by this draft is designed to be as generic as possible so to cover future special types of inventory objects that could be used in other technologies, that have not been identified yet.
 If the inventory objects were to be defined directly with fixed hierarchical relationships in YANG model, this new type of inventory objects needs to be manually defined, which is not a backward compatible change and therefore is not an acceptable approach for implementation.
 With a generic model, it is only needed to augment a new component class and extend some specific attributes for this new inventory component class, which is more flexible.
 We consider that this generic data model, enabling a flexible and backward compatible approach for other technologies, represents the main scope of this draft.
 Solution description to efficiency/scalability limitations mentioned above is considered as out-of-scope.

-# Examples of ports, transceivers and port breakouts {#ports-transceivers-breakouts-examples}
+# Examples of ports, transceivers and port breakouts {#port-examples}

 > Editors' Note: Need to provide some examples based on [IETF 121 Slides](https://datatracker.ietf.org/doc/slides-120-ivy-2-a-yang-data-model-for-network-inventory/), and in particular:
 > - slide 8 (100G-LR single-channel port)